-Don't mind me while I write your Christmas list for you.
+Don't mind me while I write your Holiday gift list for you.
 Just pass this on to your significant other, kids, and anyone who's in the market to buy you a gift!

 This is also a great resource for anyone buying gifts for knitters.
 We've got the best stuff!